 Step 3: Switch on the hotspot.

-Sometimes these instructions are different, depending on the type of phone you have, but that’s more or less how it works.
-See below for more detailed, step-by-step instructions to help you switch on the hotspots for various Android and Apple iOS phones.
-Below we also have a list of the best phone plans for hotspots.
+Sometimes these instructions are different, though, depending on the type of phone you have, but that’s more or less how it works.
+We go into more specific operating systems below.

 How to turn on a phone hotspot on an iPhone or iPad